kevr/hastebin/README.md

 A script for fetching or posting text pastes on https://hastebin.com.

+A hastebin API token is required to use this program.
+See [Configuration](#configuration) regarding `HASTEBIN_TOKEN`.
+Both uploading and fetching pastes requires this token.

 See [Installation](#installation) for instructions on installing this script to your system.